Hamburger

 Financial income from Brazilian sources is subject to a final withholding tax system performed by the financial institution.
 Tax rates shall vary according to the type of investment and also on the term under which it was made.

 Brazil provides double taxation relief through a foreign tax credit system applicable to income tax paid to countries with which Brazil has entered into a tax treaty or on a reciprocity basis when the source country also grants a foreign tax credit for taxes paid in Brazil on Brazilian source income.
-The Brazilian tax authorities have agreed on a reciprocity basis with the United States, Germany, United Arab Emirates and United Kingdom.
+The Brazilian tax authorities have agreed on a reciprocity basis with certain non-treaty countries, such as United States, Germany and United Kingdom (UK has signed a treaty which has not yet been ratified by Brazil’s Congress).

 Canada